CentaurusInfra/mizar/docs/design/deployment_design.md

 This is a check list.
 The deployment work is done after all items checked.

-- [ ] Mizar deployed to k8s Kind environmen
+- [ ] Mizar deployed to k8s Kind environment
 - [ ] Mizar deployed to k8s GCP environment
 - [ ] Mizar deployed to k8s AWS environment
 - [ ] Mizar deployed to arktos-up environment